db-ok/SofleChocWireless/docs/build_guide_choc_wireless.md

 - **10 M2 spacers/standoffs (5 per half)** - If you plan to fit your battery under the microcontroller and also use a bottom plate, 5mm spacers will be long enough so that the bottom plate doesn't touch the switch sockets.
 It's also possible to use 4mm spacers with M2 washers, which leaves less empty space between the PCB components and the bottom plate, and a slightly lower-profile height.
 (Don't forget 4 additional spacers for the display cover if you that's part of your build -- these will need to be 10 to 12mm to accommodate the height of the microcontroller and potentially the display if included)
 - **20 M2 Screws** - These are used to attach the bottom plates to the top plates (don't forget you'll need 8 more screws to use for attaching the display cover (4 for each side) if your build includes this).
 If using 5mm spacers or shorter to attach the bottom plate, you will want screws with a 3mm shaft so that they don't collide with each other inside the spacer.

-- **2 Wireless Pro Micro-compatible microcontroller boards** such as the nice!nano, nrfMicro, or BlueMicro840.
-I have only used the nice!nano v2 for this board, so that's the only one I know will work.
+- **2 Wireless Pro Micro-compatible microcontroller boards** such as the [nice!nano](https://nicekeyboards.com/nice-nano#find-a-store), [nrfMicro](https://github.com/joric/nrfmicro/wiki), or [BlueMicro840](http://store.jpconstantineau.com/#/item/BMicro840).
+I have only used the nice!nano v2 for this board, so that's the only one I know will support all the features described here.

 - **4x 12 pin headers (and optional sockets)** - for the microcontrollers.
 There are several ways to mount microcontrollers to the board.
 The male pin headers you most likely got with the board can be used to solder it directly to the board.
 This makes it hard to replace the board if it fails, it's not recommended.
 One option is to socket the Pro Micro using the diode legs approach [described at splitkb.com][promicrosocketing] with two 12-pin female headers.
 [Spring pin headers][springpinheader] are used on similar keyboards and should give a compact, non-permanent connection but are not always available.
 In order to fit a 301230 LiPo battery under the microcontroller, you'll need to find the 4mm tall spring pin headers, and the microcontroller will need to be mounted with the components facing up.